 Prior to submitting a proposal for ADBC, please review our Notes on writing a proposal for the ADBC program at NSF.

 It is important to consider that iDigBio is one portion of a larger biological digitization community.
 The following links provide an overview of the larger Network Integrated Biological Alliance (NIBA), which includes iDigBio, Thematic Collection Networks (TCNs), and other digitizing institutions and strategic partners.
 In 2015 RCN changed NIBA's name to the "Biodiversity Collections Network" (BCoN).

-The National Science Foundation's Advancing Digitization of Biodiversity Collections (ADBC) program seeks to create a national resource of digital data documenting existing vouchered biological and paleontological collections, and to advance scientific knowledge by improving access to digitized information (including images) residing in vouchered scientific collections across the United States.
+The National Science Foundation's Advancing Digitization of Biodiversity Collections (ADBC) program seeks to enhance and expand the national resource of digital data documenting existing vouchered biological and paleontological collections and to advance scientific knowledge by improving access to digitized information (including images) residing in vouchered scientific collections across the United States.